Silberweich/MUICT_CTF_Problem3/README.md

             As for me, a red dragon had help me, in many battles, change the control flow of things, thus changing outcomes.

-            It is much easier to patch out unwanted enemies, than deal with them head-on.
+            Sometimes it is much easier to patch out unwanted enemies, than deal with them head-on.
 ```